x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-business-hours-navigation-menus.md

 6. On the **UM Auto Attendant** page, click **Save** to save your changes.

-### Use the Shell to enable business hours key mappings on a UM auto attendant
+### Use Exchange Online PowerShell to enable business hours key mappings on a UM auto attendant

 This example configures a UM auto attendant named `MyAutoAttendant` and enables business hours key mappings so that when callers press 1, they're forwarded to another UM auto attendant named `SalesAutoAttendant`.
 When they press 2, they're forwarded to extension number 12345 for Support, and when they press 3, they're sent to another auto attendant that plays an audio file.

 ```
 Set-UMAutoAttendant -Identity MyAutoAttendant - BusinessHoursKeyMappingEnabled $true -BusinessHoursKeyMapping "1,Sales,,SalesAutoAttendant","2,Support,12345","3,Directions,,,directions.wav"